smarie/python-parsyfiles/docs/index.md

 ## Main use cases

+This is just a glance at what you could use parsyfiles for.
+Check the [Usage](./usage/) page for details.

-### 1 - Parse dictionaries and simple objects from various formats
+### 1 - Parsing dictionaries and simple objects from various formats

 The following files